manickcse07/json-xml-converter/README.md

 3) Clone the repository in your local workspace

-4) Run the below command to compile the code ant compile
+4) Run the below command to compile the code

+	ant compile

-5) Run the below commant to create the jar file ant jar
+5) Run the below commane to create the jar file

+	ant jar

 6) Run the below command to run the program

 java -jar build\jar\JSON_XML_Converter.jar <Source Json path> <Output path / file>